-As with the Continuous Array Read, the $\overline{\text{CS}}$ pin must remain low during the loading of the opcode, the address bits, the don't care bits, and the reading of data.
-During a Burst Array Read, when the end of a page in main memory is reached (the last bit of the page has been clocked out), the system must delay the next SCK pulse by a minimum time of t{BRBD} .
-This delay is necessary to allow the device enough time to cross over the burst read boundary, which is defined as the end of one page in memory to the beginning of the next page.
-When the last bit in the main memory array has been read, the device will continue reading back at the beginning of the first page of memory.
+As with the Continuous Array Read, the \overline{CS} pin must remain low during the loading of the opcode, the address bits, the don't care bits, and the reading of data.
+During a Burst Array Read, when the end of a page in main memory is reached (the last bit of the page has been clocked out), the system must delay the next SCK pulse by a minimum time of t{BRBD}.
+This delay is necessary to allow the device enough time to cross over the burst read boundary, which is defined as the end of one page in memory array has been read, the device will continue reading back at the beginning of the first page of memory.
 The transition from the last bit of the array back to the beginning of the array is also considered a burst read boundary.
-Therefore, the system must delay the SCK pulse that will be used to read the first bit of the memory array by a minimum time of t{BBBD} .
+Therefore, the system must delay the SCK pulse that will be used to read the first bit of the memory array by a minimum time of t{BRBD}.

-A low-to-high transition on the $\overline{\text{CS}}$ pin will terminate the read operation and tri-state the SO pin.
+A low-to-high transition on the \overline{CS} pin will terminate the read operation and tri-state the SO pin.
 The maximum SCK frequency allowable for the Burst Array Read is defined by the f{BAR} specification.
 The Burst Array Read bypasses both data buffers and leaves the contents of the buffers unchanged.

-MAIN MEMORY PAGE READ: A Main Memory Page Read allows the user to read data directly from any one of the 1024 pages in the main memory, bypassing both of the data buffers and leaving the contents of the buffers unchanged.
+MAIN MEMORY PAGE READ: A Main Memory Page Read allows the user to read data directly from any one of the 2048 pages in the main memory, bypassing both of the data buffers and leaving the contents of the buffers unchanged.
 To start a page read, an opcode of 52H or D2H must be clocked into the device followed by 24 address bits and 32 don't care bits.
-The first five bits of the 24-bit address sequence are reserved bits, the next 10 address bits (PA9-PA0) specify the page address, and the next nine address bits (BA8-BA0) specify the starting byte address within the page.
+The first four bits of the 24-bit address sequence are reserved bits, the next 11 address bits (PA10 - PA0) specify the page address, and the next nine address bits (BA8 - BA0) specify the starting byte address within the page.
 The 32 don't care bits which follow the 24 address bits are sent to initialize the read operation.
 Following the 32 don't care bits, additional pulses on SCK result in serial data being output on the SO (serial output) pin.
-The \overline{CS} pin must remain low during the loading of the opcode, the address bits, the don't care bits and the reading of data.
+The CS pin must remain low during the loading of the opcode, the address bits, the don't care bits, and the reading of data.
 When the end of a page in main memory is reached during a Main Memory Page Read, the device will continue reading at the beginning of the same page.
-A low-to-high transition on the \overline{CS} pin will terminate the read operation and tri-state the SO pin.
+A low-to-high transition on the CS pin will terminate the read operation and tri-state the SO pin.